Chesapeake & Coastal Service

 Annapolis, Maryland 21401

 Located on the Potomac River only 30 miles downstream from our nation’s capital, Mallows Bay is renowned for its diverse collection of historic shipwrecks, recreational opportunities and scenic beauty.
-Through a community-based effort, this Maryland treasure in Charles County may become the first national marine sanctuary in the state of Maryland and the first new designation in more than two decades.
+Through a community-based effort, this Maryland treasure in Charles County is now the first national marine sanctuary in the state of Maryland and the first new designation in more than two decades.

 This shallow embayment and the waters nearby are home to nearly 200 historic shipwrecks dating from the Revolutionary War through the present, known as the “Ghost Fleet” of Mallows Bay.
 On April 2, 1917, President Woodrow Wilson issued a national call to arms against Imperial Germany.
 What followed in the United States was a frenzied effort to build 1,000 wooden merchant ships in 18 months, as part of the greatest shipbuilding campaign in history.
 Today, the largest extant remnants of that fleet, over 130 wooden and composite steamships built during and immediately after the war, representing the product of dozens of shipyards across the nation, still rests on the shallow floor of the Potomac River at and near Mallows Bay.